ethanlq/SCMA-codebook/README.md

-If you are interested in SCMA or request an SCMA platform, please feel free to contact me   via q.u.luo@surrey.ac.uk
+If you are interested in SCMA or request a SCMA platform, please feel free to contact me   via q.u.luo@surrey.ac.uk